Visit Cooper Landing, Alaska

 The town, named after Joseph Cooper, a miner who worked in the area in the 1880s, is a collection of fishing and rafting cabins with a few typically Alaskan shops.
 Hiking and white water rafting opportunites are popular attractions in the area.

-Suggested Cooper Landing itinerary
+Suggested itineraries featuring Cooper Landing

 This sample itinerary will give you an idea of what is possible when you travel in Cooper Landing, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Places & hotels on the map

 - Seward 30 miles away

 - Anchorage 50 miles away

 - Prince William Sound 91 miles away